drblallo/rlc/docs/sphinx_doc/rlc.md

 rlc-random runs random actions on a program with a finite amount of actions, and does until it reaches the end of the program.
 It prints the selected actions.

-This tool is usefull as a command line utility to quickly test a interactive program, or to produce a trace usefull to some other program.
+This tool is useful as a command line utility to quickly test a interactive program, or to produce a trace useful to some other program.

 To be usable with rlc-random, a program just requires that to have a entry point with the following signature `act play() -> Game`, and that all `action statements` that appear in `play` are enumerable.